Objective

 - Each submission will undergo a minimum of three single-blind peer reviews.

 - Review criteria include originality, technical soundness, impact, and quality of presentation.
+The Best Paper Award will be selected by the workshop program and organizing committee according to the established review criteria.

 - Accepted papers will be published as part of the ISC proceedings in the Springer LNCS series.